FREEHealthy 30-Minute Meals

-This zesty and colorful Kale and Sweet Potato Salad is the perfect quick and filling salad for GLP-1 diets.
-Packed with GLP-1 fiber-rich foods like kale, farro, and sweet potatoes, it supports digestion and keeps you feeling full longer.
-High-protein chicken and crunchy sunflower seeds provide lasting energy, making it one of the best high-protein dinners or lunches for GLP-1 users.
+This zesty and colorful Kale and Sweet Potato Salad is the perfect quick and filling meal, especially if you are looking for satisfying GLP-1 diet options.
+Packed with fiber-rich foods like kale, farro, and sweet potatoes, it supports digestion and helps keep you feeling full longer.

-This recipe, along with all of our other delicious GLP-1 recipes and high protein chicken recipes, are a great way to eat well and stay on track with your weight management goals.
+High-protein shredded chicken and crunchy sunflower seeds provide lasting energy, making it one of the best high-protein dinners or lunches for your meal prep rotation.
+This recipe, along with all of our other delicious GLP-1 recipes and high protein chicken recipes, are a great way to eat well and stay on track with your wellness goals.

 Recipe yields 8 servings